 Fasting offers many important unique advantages that are not available in typical diets.

 Where diets complicate life, fasting simplifies.
-Where diets are expensive, fasting is free.
+Where diets are expensive, intermittent fasting is free.
 Where diets can take time, fasting saves time.
 Where diets are limited, fasting is available anywhere.
 Where diets have variable efficacy, fasting has unquestioned efficacy.
 There is no more powerful method for lowering insulin and decreasing body weight.

 Here are even more reasons to try it, along with more details: The 7 practical benefits of fasting

-Different ways to fast
+Different ways to do intermittent fasting

 Shorter fasts (<24hrs)